Recession

 No two recessions are the same, so past recessions aren’t a guide to future ones.

-The last recession the UK experienced in 2020 lasted for six months.
-Though, this was related to the pandemic which was a unique set of circumstances.
+The 2020 recession lasted for six months.
+However, this was related to the pandemic, which was a unique set of circumstances.

-The one before that was the financial crisis in 2008 where it lasted for around five quarters (15 months).
+The recession before that was the financial crisis in 2008 and it lasted for about five quarters (15 months).

 How to invest during a recession

-To invest successfully for the long term, investors need to make sure they hold a diverse mixture of different types of investments.
-Having too much invested in one region, sector or type of investment can mean your whole portfolio is subject to the same risks.
+To invest successfully for the long term, investors need to make sure that they hold a diverse mixture of different types of investments.
+Having too much invested in one region, sector, or type of investment can mean that your whole portfolio is subject to the same risks.

 It could also be time to consider quality companies or funds with an investment style bias towards them.
-These are the kind of companies that offer indispensable products or services.
-The kind of thing customers will keep paying for regardless of how well the economy’s doing.
-These companies often have more pricing power and won’t feel as much of a pinch if conditions take a sharp downwards turn.
+These are the kind of companies that offer indispensable products or services, the kind of thing customers will keep paying for regardless of how well the economy’s doing.
+These companies often have more pricing power and won’t feel as much of a pinch if conditions take a sharp downward turn.

 Remember, their value still can go down as well as up, so you could make a loss and past performance is not a guide to the future.
 That’s especially important in the current uncertainty.